jfarrellhfx/jfarrellhfx.github.io/_pages/writing.md

 ## Math and Physics Notes

 When I am trying to learn a concept, it helps a lot to write it out as if I am explaining it to myself.
 These notes are part of that exercise.
 Here, you can find pages (some more technical than others) on a variety of topics in mathematics and physics.
 The notes are consistently updated; they may (read: definitely) contain errors. *In most cases, you can also download a `pdf` of the notes by by clicking a button at the end of each page*.

-<details><summary>View Notes</summary>
 <div>
-{% assign subjects = site.notes| group_by:"subject" %}
+{% assign subjects = site.notes | group_by:"subject" %}
 {% for subject in subjects %}
     <h3>{{ subject.name }}</h3>
     <ul>